 Camp War Eagle Family Program

-The Camp War Eagle Parent and Guest Program runs concurrently to the student orientation program.
+The Camp War Eagle Family Program runs concurrently to the student orientation program.
 During the program, parents and guests will have the opportunity to participate in many activities to familiarize themselves with Auburn's campus and services.
 Some of these activities include information sessions about campus services, interaction with faculty and staff, and academic advising sessions with the students.
 While there are activities in which parents may interact with their students, the majority of Camp War Eagle will be spent with parents and students in separate programs.

 General Information About Camp War Eagle